laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 ```

 ## How do you get data into a One-To-One relationship in Laravel?
+{{< figure
+src="/img/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/en/how-do-you-get-data-into-a-One-To-One-relationship-in-laravel.png"
+alt="How do you get data into a One-To-One relationship in Laravel?"
+caption="How do you get data into a One-To-One relationship in Laravel?"
+>}}
 We have seen how data is saved in several different ways inside the database using the One-To-One relationship in Laravel.

 But how is the data get from the database?